brewchetta/react-native-flask-auth-test/README.md

 ngrok.
 You will NOT need to restart ngrok if you restart the flask server or react-native client.

-Run these commands to get everything set up:
+In another terminal run these commands to get everything set up:

 ```bash
 pipenv install